Setting Up PayPal Payment Method

 Other Payment Method

-When using the PayPal Addon, you may be able to offer your customers additional PayPal-supported payment options on your form beyond just PayPal and credit card.
+When using the PayPal Addon on your WordPress membership checkout page, you may be able to offer your customers additional PayPal-supported payment options on your form beyond just PayPal and credit card.

-Additional funding sources are offered in the PayPal Checkout interface through payment buttons appearing when users interact with the checkout form.
+Additional funding sources are offered in the PayPal checkout interface through payment buttons appearing when users interact with the form.
 Here is an example:

-• PayPal determination of which sources are appropriate for your particular customer.
+PayPal determines which sources are appropriate for your particular customer.
 For example, Venmo may not be offered to buyers outside the US.

 Remove Billing Address

-Check this setting if you do not want to display the billing address fields on the checkout form.
+Check this setting if you do not want to display the billing address fields on the checkout page on your WordPress membership site powered by ProfilePress.

 Testing PayPal Integration